dsyer/webmvc-thymeleaf/README.md

 ### Spring Boot HTMX

 HTMX has more features that we don't have space to look at in detail here.
-It is worth mentioning that there is a Java library that can help with those features and it also has some Thymeleaf utilities: https://github.com/wimdeblauwe/htmx-spring-boot[Spring Boot HTMX] by https://github.com/wimdeblauwe[Wim Deblauwe], available as a dependency in Maven Central.
+It is worth mentioning that there is a Java library that can help with those features and it also has some Thymeleaf utilities: [Spring Boot HTMX](https://github.com/wimdeblauwe/htmx-spring-boot) by [Wim Deblauwe](https://github.com/wimdeblauwe), available as a dependency in Maven Central.
 It can do the `hx-request` header matching with a custom annotation, and it can also help with other features of HTMX.

 ## Other Libraries